Guide to Blue Hour Photography

 So let’s dive in to the concept of blue hour photos and what you can do to make sure you get the most out of this special time when the sun is low in the sky.

 Photographers the world over are very attuned creatures as we all rely on a little bit of magic to capture fantastic images.
 Our magic source is a secret that I’ve sworn never to divulge, but I’ll tell you if you promise to keep it to yourselves… ;)

 There are many magical hours or times throughout any given day, where ideal lighting allows us to create exceptional photos.
 These are, without a doubt, the best times of the day to get out and do what we do best.

-For example, there’s a “golden hour” around sunrise and then another during sunset.
+For example, there’s a “golden hour” around sunrise and then another during sunset (see: guide to sunrise photography).
 During both these times, the light becomes warm, golden and diffused.
 In turn, landscapes and even portraits gain a level of punch and depth.

 But for many, the most magical time of all is the “blue hour”.
 Much like the golden hour, blue hour occurs twice per day.

 The first blue hour happens right before the sun rises.
 During this twilight period, the sky takes on a dark blue colour and gradually gets lighter as the sun crests the horizon.

 The second occurs just after the sunset golden hour, when the golden glow has disappeared and is replaced by a cool, crisp and blue hue.
 This blue hour is quickly followed by darkness as the sun dips further below the horizon line and directs its light and warmth elsewhere.